 Thank you.
 There are a few issues that you need to think about as part of the financial settlement, namely housing, maintenance and pensions.

 You will both need to provide each other with full and frank financial and income disclosure, as well as disclosure of your reasonable needs - this includes housing and income needs for you and your dependant daughter.
 The Court's starting point is a 50-50 split of all matrimonial assets and ensuring that both your needs are met in relation to both assets and income.
 Given the length of the marriage and three children, it is likely the court will agree that all assets would be considered matrimonial and therefore will need to decide on how to split the assets.
 If you remain the main carer of your daughter it would be expected that your needs will be higher and therefore the split should be more in your favour in order to meet both your needs.

 You will need to research suitable properties that meet your needs and requirements, and propose some that will meet your husbands.
 Furthermore, your husband will need to demonstrate that he is maximising his earning potential since this was relatively high previously and it will be essentially that he does this.

-Hi, this question remains open.
-If you found my information provided helpful please could you rate my response positively using the stars at the top of this page as I will not be credited for my response without a positive rating.
+If you have any further questions regarding this please let me know.
+In the meantime if you found this information helpful please provide a positive rating using the stars at the top of this page.
+I will not be credited for answering your question without a positive rating.
 Thank you